kyma-incubator/compass/docs/architecture/provisioning-custom-configuration.md

 ### Components configuration

-The configuration can be provided for every Kyma component as a list of key-value pairs in `ComponentConfigurationInput`.
+The configuration can be provided for every Kyma module as a list of key-value pairs in `ModuleConfigurationInput`.
 The additional `secret` flag specifies if the value is confidential.
-The `configuration` in `KymaConfigInput` is a configuration not specific for any component.
+The `configuration` in `KymaConfigInput` is a configuration not specific for any module.

-All configurations for component not marked as a `secret` are then saved to the ConfigMap on a created Cluster and marked as Installation overrides.
+All configurations for module not marked as a `secret` are then saved to the ConfigMap on a created Cluster and marked as Installation overrides.
 They are also stored in the database.
 The confidential configuration is stored in Secret on a created cluster and encrypted before storing in database.
 The examples of such sensitive data could be: certificate's private keys, Minio Gateway credentials or Dex configuration containing some secrets.

 ### Pros
 - The solution is simple from API and Installation standpoint
 - It leverages the well established mechanism of Installer
-- Together with component definition it gives ability to configure Kyma (open source stuff) in pretty much any way possible.
+- Together with module definition it gives ability to configure Kyma (open source stuff) in pretty much any way possible.
 - Does not uses anything external of Kyma (like Helm etc.)
 - All current use cases can be covered with the following approach

 ### Cons
 - No ability to extend with custom modules outside of Kyma
-- One ConfigMap and Secret per component
+- One ConfigMap and Secret per module

 ### Example